JKeyser2/QuantumMeasurement/README.md

 Tested with 2 simple examples

-First example uses standard orthonormal basis
+First example uses standard orthonormal basis.
 Second example uses arbitrary orthonormal basis

 1. Have a quantum system with a quantum state